History of professional baseball in Nashville, Tennessee: Future expansion

-Major League Baseball has not announced plans regarding future expansion.
-It wants to see the Oakland Athletics and Tampa Bay Rays find replacement ballparks for their aging facilities before expanding to 32 teams.
-Still, Nashville has been one of several cities mentioned by commissioner Rob Manfred as potential locations for expansion when that should happen.
-The city has also been mentioned as a possible relocation site for either the Oakland or Tampa Bay franchises.
+Though Major League Baseball has not announced plans regarding future expansion, Nashville has been one of several cities mentioned by commissioner Rob Manfred as potential locations for expansion when it should happen.

 In January 2019, businessman John Loar announced plans to spearhead the next attempt at bringing an MLB expansion franchise to Nashville.
 He subsequently formed Music City Baseball to pursue this plan.
 The group includes Loar, former United States Attorney General Alberto Gonzales, Vanderbilt Commodores baseball head coach Tim Corbin, retired MLB pitcher Dave Stewart, manager Tony La Russa, executive Dave Dombrowski, musicians Justin Timberlake and Darius Rucker, and former Tennessee Titan Eddie George.
 In April 2022, Stewart was appointed to lead Music City Baseball.

-Key difficulties facing the proposal include a lack of capital funds to build a ballpark and pay an MLB enfranchisement fee, obtaining the land on which to build when Mayor John Cooper has said the city will not pay for the facility, and the presence of the Nashville Sounds.
+Key difficulties facing the proposal include a lack of capital funds to build a ballpark and pay an MLB enfranchisement fee, obtaining the land on which to build as former Mayor John Cooper said the city would not pay for the facility, and the presence of the Nashville Sounds.
 The Nashville baseball territory is controlled by the Sounds, so Music City Baseball would have to buy them out.
 Sounds co-owner Frank Ward has said he would relocate his team if MLB came to Nashville rather than try to coexist in the same market.
 This leads to the problem of what to do with the Sounds' First Horizon Park, which is owned by the city and will not be paid off until 2043.

-Additionally, they had planned to build a privately-funded stadium on city-owned land on the east bank of the Cumberland River between Nissan Stadium and Korean Veterans Boulevard, but the Tennessee Titans of the National Football League and Mayor Cooper reached a tentative deal in October 2022 to build a new football stadium on the site.
-The initial announcement of this plan led the group to consider building instead on the campus of Tennessee State University in West Nashville.
+Music City Baseball is considering the campus of Tennessee State University in West Nashville as a potential stadium location.
 If an expansion team was awarded to the group, it would be called the Nashville Stars in homage to the Negro leagues and the team of the same name that hailed from Nashville.
 The group entered into a licensing agreement with the Negro Leagues Baseball Museum, which includes revenue sharing, a potential physical location in their ballpark, and the rights to use the Stars' name and related photographs and artifacts.